-In April 2009, the FASB issued FSP FAS 115-2 and FSP FAS 124-2, "Recognition and Presentation of Other-Than-Temporary Impairments" ("FSP FAS 115-2 and FSP FAS 124-2").
-FSP FAS 115-2 and FSP FAS 124-2 require an entity to recognize the credit component of an other-than-temporary impairment of a debt security in earnings and non-credit component in other comprehensive loss when the entity does not intend to sell the security and it is more likely than not that the entity will not be required to sell the security prior to recovery.
-FSP FAS 115-2 and FSP FAS 124-2 are effective for periods ending after June 15, 2009.
-As of June 30, 2009, the Company did not have any debt securities that had other-than-temporary impairments that contained both a credit and non-credit component.
-Accordingly, adoption of FSP FAS 115-2 and FSP FAS 124-2 did not have an impact on the Company's consolidated financial statements.
+In April 2009, the FASB issued authoritative guidance for recognition and presentation of other-than-temporary impairments.
+The authoritative guidance requires an entity to recognize the credit component of an other-than-temporary impairment of a debt security in earnings and the non-credit component in other comprehensive loss when the entity does not intend to sell the security and it is more likely than not that the entity will not be required to sell the security prior to recovery.
+The guidance is effective for periods ending after June 15, 2009.
+As of September 30, 2009, the Company did not have any debt securities that had other-than-temporary impairments that contained both a credit and non-credit component.
+Accordingly, adoption of this guidance did not have an impact on the Company's consolidated financial statements.

-In May 2009, the FASB issued SFAS No. 165, "Subsequent Events" ("SFAS No. 165").
-SFAS No. 165 establishes general standards of accounting for and disclosure of events that occur after the balance sheet date but before financial statements are issued or are available to be issued.
-SFAS No. 165 is effective for interim or annual financial reporting periods ending after June 15, 2009.
-The Company adopted SFAS No. 165 as of June 30, 2009, which was the required effective date.
-The Company evaluated its June 30, 2009 consolidated financial statements for subsequent events through August 10, 2009, the date the financial statements were issued.
+In May 2009, the FASB issued authoritative guidance related to subsequent events.
+The standard establishes general standards of accounting for and disclosure of events that occur after the balance sheet date but before financial statements are issued or are available to be issued.
+The standard is effective for interim or annual financial reporting periods ending after June 15, 2009.
+The Company adopted this standard as of June 30, 2009, the required effective date.
+The Company evaluated its September 30, 2009 consolidated financial statements for subsequent events through November 9, 2009, the date the financial statements were issued.
 The Company is not aware of any subsequent events that would require recognition or disclosure in the financial statements.

-In June 2009, the FASB issued SFAS No. 168, "The FASB Accounting Standards Codification and the Hierarchy of Generally Accepted Accounting Principles, a replacement of SFAS No. 162" (the "Codification").
-The Codification will become the single source for all authoritative United States generally accepted accounting principles ("U.S. GAAP") recognized by the FASB to be applied for financial statements issued for interim and annual periods ending after September 15, 2009.
-The Codification does not change U.S. GAAP and is not expected to have an effect on the Company's financial position, results of operations or liquidity.
+In June 2009, the FASB issued the FASB Accounting Standards Codification (the "Codification").
+The Codification became the single source for all authoritative accounting principles recognized by the FASB to be applied for financial statements issued for periods ending after September 15, 2009.
+The Codification does not change GAAP and did not have an effect on the Company's financial position, results of operations or liquidity.